XavientInformationSystems/hcv/README.md

 How to use?
 1. Hadoop verification scripts can run directly on any node where hadoop components are isntalled.
 2. Check config.txt file for required componets to be tested.
-3. Once permissions i.e. "chmod 777 *.sh" set run "./verification_script.sh"
+3. Once permissions i.e. "chmod 777 *.sh" set run "./verification_script.sh 2> out.txt"
 4. Verify summary result of verification scripts in output.txt.
 5. Verify detail output in case of any error in out.txt.